Ministry of Health (New South Wales)

 The New South Wales Ministry of Health, branded NSW Health, is a ministerial department of the New South Wales Government.
-NSW Health supports the executive and statutory roles of the Minister for Health, the Minister for Regional Health, and the Minister for Mental Health.
-The Ministry also monitors the performance of state-wide health organisations that collectively make up NSW Health.
+NSW Health supports the executive and statutory roles of the Ministers for Health, Regional Health, Mental Health, and Medical Research.
+The Ministry also monitors the performance of the state-wide health organisations that collectively make up NSW Health.
 It is primarily responsible for the public health system in New South Wales, particularly through public hospitals as well as associated agencies and statutory authorities, such as the NSW Ambulance service.

-The provision or delivery of health services are delegated to sixteen local health districts, who provide services in a wide range of settings, from primary care posts in the remote outback to metropolitan tertiary health centres, including specialist networks that are focused on children's and paediatric services; custodial health and forensic mental health; and associated agencies.
+The provision of health services within the state is assigned to fifteen local health districts, who operate based on area, and two specialist networks, who operate based on other criteria.
+Together, these public health organisations provide services in a wide range of settings, from major metropolitan hospitals to primary care posts in the remote outback, as well as specialist custodial health services or children and paediatric services.

 Leadership

-The Ministry is led by its Secretary, Susan Pearce.
-The Secretary reports to the following Ministers:
+The Ministry is led by its Secretary.
+Susan Pearce AM was appointed Secretary of NSW Health in March 2022.
+The Secretary reports to the following Ministers, who are responsible for the administration of the laws: